 Shanghai is a town with a current population of 22315474 .
 Nevertheless, there are not many BMW 535i for sale on the market.
 Hence, the supply is not high and the demand depends on a multitude of factors for example maintenance costs, fuel mileage, and reliability.

 As seen below, cars of the car manufacturer BMW and specially of their model 535i devaluate in a very standard manner.
 The average price of the 535i will be lowered by 13% ($46,271) after just 1 year.
 After 3 years, the car typically is valued at 64% of its original selling price ($33,027) while it will only be valued at 30% of the MSRP after 7 years ($15,518).
 The 535i's value after twelve years is only 13% of its original price depending on its condition of course.

-One more way to analyze car depreciation is to examine the decrease of value vs kilometers driven.
-The BMW 535i depreciation curve below illustrates this phenomenon for Shanghai.
-The 535i looses most of its value (approximately 45%) within the first 30,000km driven.
-The typical price for a 535i at that usage level is $29,666.
-After that the depreciation plateaus: at 90k kilometers the BMW 535i is sold for $16,958 in Shanghai and for $9,091 at 180k km driven.
+One more way to analyze vehicle depreciation is to examine the loss of value vs miles driven.
+The BMW 535i depreciation curve below shows this phenomenon for the city of Shanghai.
+The 535i looses most of its value (ca 46%) within the first 30k kilometers driven.
+The average price for a 535i at that usage level is $29,666.
+After that the depreciation plateaus: at 90k kilometers the BMW 535i is sold for $16,958 in Shanghai and for $9,091 at 180,000km .

-The last value that significantly influences the selling price of a second-hand car is the technical and optical condition of the vehicle.
-The table below illustrates the devaluation of a BMW 535i according to its year and its condition.
+The last parameter that heavily effects the selling price of a second-hand car is the technical and optical condition of the vehicle.
+The table below shows the devaluation of a BMW 535i according to its year and its condition.

 |Vehicle Year||BMW 535i Condition|

 |BMW 535i variations:|